 How it works

 Trees and vegetation are not the only form of carbon drawdown from the atmosphere.
 Vast quantities of carbon are naturally stored in rocks.
 Carbfix imitates and accelerates these natural processes, where carbon dioxide is dissolved in water and interacts with reactive rock formations, such as basalts, to form stable minerals providing a permanent and safe carbon sink.
 The Carbfix process captures and permanently removes CO2.
 The technology provides a complete carbon capture and injection solution, where CO2 dissolved in water – a sparkling water of sorts – is injected into the subsurface where it reacts with favorable rock formations to form solid carbonate minerals via natural processes in about 2 years.
 For the Carbfix technology to work, one needs to meet three requirements: favorable rocks, water, and a source of carbon dioxide.

 Carbonated water is acidic.
 The more carbon you can pack into water, the more acidic the fluid will become.
 Carbfix's carbonated water reacts with rocks underground and releases available cations such as calcium, magnesium and iron into the water stream.
 Over time, these elements combine with the dissolved CO2 and form carbonates filling up the empty space (pores) within the rocks.
 The carbonates are stable for thousands of years and can thus be considered permanently stored.
 The timescale of this process initially surprised scientists.
 In the CarbFix pilot project, it was determined that at least 95% of the injected CO2 mineralizes within two years, much faster than previously thought.

 The injected carbonated water is denser than the surrounding water in the geological formation and therefore has the tendency to sink after it has been injected.
-This is in differs from more conventional methods of carbon capture and storage, which depend on cap rock to prevent possible leakage of gaseous CO2 injected into deep formations.
+This differs from more conventional methods of carbon capture and storage, which depend on cap rock to prevent possible leakage of gaseous CO2 injected into deep formations.
 Young basaltic rocks are highly fractured and porous such that water seeps easily through the interconnected cracks and empty spaces underground.

 Detailed description can also be found in our scientific papers.